MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -IncludeFolders
 This parameter is available only in the cloud-based service.

-For an IMAP migration or G Suite migration, the IncludeFolders parameter specifies mailbox folders that you want to migrate from the on-premises email system to the cloud-based mailboxes.
-Use folder names relative to the IMAP root on the source mail server or use label names for G Suite migration.
+For an IMAP migration or Google Workplace migration, the IncludeFolders parameter specifies mailbox folders that you want to migrate from the on-premises email system to the cloud-based mailboxes.
 Specify the value as a string array and separate multiple folder names with commas.

 For IMAP migration, use folder names relative to the IMAP root on the source mail server.
-For G Suite migration, use label names on the source mail server.
+For Google Workplace migration, use label names on the source mail server.

 Folder names aren't case-sensitive, and there are no character restrictions.
 Use the following syntax: